modin-project/modin/docs/getting_started/installation.rst

-  pip install "modin[ray]" # Install Modin dependencies and Ray to run on Ray pip install "modin[dask]" # Install Modin dependencies and Dask to run on Dask pip install "modin[unidist]" # Install Modin dependencies and Unidist to run on Unidist pip install "modin[all]" # Install all of the above
+  pip install "modin[ray]" # Install Modin dependencies and Ray to run on Ray pip install "modin[dask]" # Install Modin dependencies and Dask to run on Dask pip install "modin[mpi]" # Install Modin dependencies and MPI to run on MPI through unidist pip install "modin[all]" # Install Ray and Dask

+To get Modin on MPI through unidist (as of unidist 0.5.0) fully working it is required to have a working MPI implementation installed beforehand.
+Otherwise, installation of ``modin[mpi]`` may fail.
+Refer to `Installing with pip`_ section of the unidist documentation for more details about installation.

 Modin will automatically detect which engine you have installed and use that for scheduling computation!
 See below for HDK engine installation.